Avish24x/Event-Management-Front/README.md

 \## Acknowledgements

 We would like to thank the following individuals for their contributions to this project:
-- [Pushpindar] - for valuable insights and feedback.
+- [Pushpindar/Bilkiss/Christophe] - for valuable insights and feedback.
 - [Preetee] - for assistance with testing and debugging.